 - Be punctual and dress appropriately for internships, clinics and experiential subjects, including international opportunities, where you are an ambassador for MLS.

-- Demonstrate flexibility, courtesy and good humour in dealing with additional requirements (such as security protocols) and program changes that are sometimes necessary in experiences involving visits to workplaces and institutions outside MLS.
+- Demonstrate flexibility and courtesy in dealing with additional requirements (such as security protocols) and program changes that are sometimes necessary in experiences involving visits to workplaces and institutions outside MLS.

 A student demonstrates unprofessional behaviour where they:

 - Are disruptive in classes by not complying with the ground rules set by the teacher, not participating as requested in group work, or leaving classes without excusing themselves.

-- Show disrespect for staff (including professional staff, library and ISS staff), clinical supervisors or other students through rude, aggressive or insulting behaviour, speech or communication in written or electronic form.
+- Show disrespect for staff (including professional staff and library staff), clinical supervisors or other students through rude, aggressive or insulting behaviour, speech or communication in written or electronic form.
 Examples of such behaviour include but are not limited to, belittling the knowledge or contributions of others, persistently talking over others, or making inappropriate comments to or about the teacher or other students, whether cultural, political or personal.

 - Fail to respect the need for confidentiality where the student has access to confidential staff or student information gained in classes or other contexts; for example, by disclosing sensitive information in an email, on Facebook or other social media.